hashimmsk/equation-to-motion/README.md

 - Structured using the **Model–View–Controller (MVC)** pattern
 - Runs locally with no external APIs, hardware, or disallowed frameworks

-This codebase only contains the MVP deliverable plus the TP1 design documentation.
-All post-MVP experiments and external-module pipelines have been removed for now and can be restored later as needed.

----

 ## How to Run

 1. Create a fresh virtual environment (optional but recommended).